Cloud Rendering Explained: How It Works, What It Costs, and When to Use It

 If you have not used cloud rendering before, here is a practical starting point:

-2. Package dependencies carefully.
+- Package dependencies carefully.
 The most common first-time issue is missing textures or assets.
 Use your DCC application's asset collection tools (3ds Max Archive, Maya's File → Archive Scene, Cinema 4D's Save Project with Assets) before uploading.
-For Blender specifically, see our render farm options for Blender — the file packaging workflow differs from other DCC applications.
-For Cinema 4D with Redshift, our Cinema 4D Redshift render farm guide covers scene preparation and GPU optimization for cloud rendering.

-For a step-by-step walkthrough of setting up your first cloud render, see our getting started guide.
+For a step-by-step walkthrough of setting up your first cloud render on our farm, see our getting started guide.

 Summary: Cloud Rendering at a Glance